JordanAceto/msm_stereo_LPF/circuit_boards/README.md

 - `LFO_and_PS` contains a regulated bipolar DC power supply and digital LFO

 ### Each circuit board has a subdirectory with
-- KiCad 6 project files with KiCad
+- KiCad 7 project files with KiCad
 - Documentation needed to build the board in `docs`
-- HTML file `index.html` for easy navigation of the documentation files